UCAT

 Western Australian applicants enjoy the perks of having a pre-registered ID that declares them as residents of WA, hence making their application process less tedious on the TISC portal.
 In addition to this, you will require the following documents:

-- A residency document of proof to show that you have lived for 183 days or more within WA during the application year.
+• A residency document of proof to show that you have resided in WA for at least 12 months prior to the application closing date.

 These two factors are the requirements to apply as a WA applicant.
 Otherwise the application is processed as a Non-Western Australian application.